 We want to make sure everyone is treated fairly and that the client’s rights are upheld at all times.
 That’s our commitment to every client, and we’ll always give you the chance to be heard.

-The Act covers the assessment, treatment and rights of those with mental health disorders.
-If you are sectioned, sometimes referred to as detained, you have to stay in hospital so that your doctor and hospital staff can carry out the relevant assessment.
-An assessment will generally take up to one day.
+The Mental Health Act 1983 covers the assessment, treatment and rights of those with mental health disorders.
+If someone is detained - sometimes referred to as being ‘sectioned’, - they have to stay in hospital so that doctors and hospital staff can carry out relevant assessments and provide any treatments they need.